rsato1007/CU-Processor/README.md

 # CU-Processor
-CU-Processor is a browser-based application made for credit unions.
-Offering a way to process member transactions and other various activities without the need to install a desktop application.
+CU-Processor (name pending) is a browser-based application made for credit unions.
+Credit unions often rely on software that tends to lack not only intuitive UI, but also features prominent in more modern frameworks.
+CU-processor seeks to fix that while staying browser for easily portability.

 # Technologies
 This application uses the following: